ninjaaron/fast-entry_points/README.rst

 folder in the same directory as setup.py, and ``import fastentrypoints`` in your setup.py file.
-This monkey-patches ``setuptools.command.easy_install.ScriptWriter.get_args()`` in the background, which, in turn, produces this wonderfully simple entry script.
+This monkey-patches ``setuptools.command.easy_install.ScriptWriter.get_args()`` in the background, which, in turn, produces wonderfully simple entry scripts (like the one above) when you install the package.

 If you install fastentrypoints as a module, you have the ``fastep`` executable, which will copy fastentrypoints.py into the working